j4321/tkcalendar/README.rst

         selectmode: "none" or "day" (default) define whether the user can change the selected day with a mouse click

+        textvariable: StringVar that will contain the currently selected date as str

         background: calendar border and month/year name background color

         foreground: month/year name foreground color